appvia/tako/README.md

 - `stage` will only run a 5 `wordpress` instances.

 These are easily tracked in easy to understand Compose files.

+Check the [configuration reference](docs/reference/config-params.md) if you want to configure other params.

 ### Conclusion